quorum1/governance/docs/operating-agreement.md

 e.
 “Loss” means the excess of Expenses over revenues for a fiscal year.

 f.
-“Patronage” means hours worked by each Member for the Organization that result in Q Credits.
+“Patronage” means hours worked and recorded by each Member for a Foundation project.

 g.
 “Profit” means the excess of revenues over Expenses for a fiscal year.